 - Dobermans are very intelligent, intuitive dogs.

-- Doberman value more highly to be terribly near their family, and like to be unbroken inside thanks to the weather.
+- Doberman understands values more highly to be terribly near their family and like to be unbroken inside thanks to the weather.

 - Before you adopt a Doberman, consider how much time your new family member will spend alone.
 Remember, a puppy requires constant attention.

-- Doberman puppies are super cute, but simply put, puppies can be adorable, relentless machines of destruction.
+- Doberman puppies are super cute but put, puppies can be adorable relentless machines of destruction.

 - You also have the advantage of knowing that your dog is physically able to “hold it” for several hours at a stretch.

-- Dobermans need an experienced owner, or someone willing to enroll with a professional trainer from week one to insure a well-balanced temperament in their dog.
+- Dobermans need an experienced owner or someone willing to enroll with a professional trainer from week one to ensure a well-balanced temperament in their dog.